Diving and marine conservation in Thailand

 Accommodation and Food

+You will be living in the friendly community of Chalok Lum on the island of Koh Phangan.
 You will stay in comfortable accommodation on site at the research centre.
 The research team also live there, and it is a fun and relaxed environment which you will soon be calling home.
 It is located right in the heart of the village, so you will soon be recognising your neighbours and returning their smiles.
 It’s a wonderful opportunity to interact with incredibly warm local people and share their way of life.